What is an oligodendroglioma?

-Oligodendrogliomas are a type of glioma that originate from the oligodendrocytes, the type of cells that make up the supportive, or glial, the tissue of the brain.
-They can be low-grade or high-grade; Low-grade tumors develop slowly and high-grade tumors grow more quickly.
+Oligodendrogliomas are a type of glioma that originate from the oligodendrocytes, the type of cells that make up the supportive—or glial—tissue of the brain.
+They can be low-grade or high-grade tumors.
+Low-grade oligodendroglioma tumors develop slowly, and high-grade tumors grow more quickly.
 These tumors can be found anywhere within the cerebral hemisphere of the brain, although the frontal and temporal lobes are the most common locations.

 Symptoms of oligodendrogliomas include: